BlueTeo91/WSN_Project/README.md

   git pull

-- If you want to upload some modify:
+- If you want to upload something:

   git add "file name"